u2633/blog/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: The best way to learn is to make your hand dirty.
+bio: The best way for learning is to make your hand dirty.

 # Interests to show in About widget
 interests: